grassrootseconomics/docs.grassecon.org/docs/index.md

 It is tremendously important to us that people take, use, build on and share what we've found to be useful.
 This collaborative documentation site is a work in progress and an evolving collection of the various learnings and tools and broken into:

-* **General**: Glossary of terms and programatic roadmap.
+* **General**: Glossary of terms and programatic roadmap (you are here).
-* **Community**: Join us in demonstrating, disseminating, designing & curating the best tech and practices to empower communities to create and manage their own financial instruments.
+* [Community](/community/): Join us in demonstrating, disseminating, designing & curating the best tech and practices to empower communities to create and manage their own financial instruments.
-* **Operations**: Learn how to work with and empower communities to develop their own CICs
+* [Operations](/operations/): Learn how to work with and empower communities to develop their own CICs
-* **Legal**: Learn how legal frameworks are formed around CICs
+* [Legal](/legal/): Learn how legal frameworks are formed around CICs
-* **Software**: Join a community of developers working to build the technical stack and become a platform service provider to help communities develop their own financial instruments.
+* [Software](/software/): Join a community of developers working to build the technical stack and become a platform service provider to help communities develop their own financial instruments.